 Murray farms sheep, beef and arable crops under irrigation near Oxford in North Canterbury.
-Prior to farming, he worked for seven years at ANZ Bank.
+Prior to going farming, he worked for seven years at ANZ Bank.
 Murray was a Nuffield scholar in 1996 and in 2006 won the Tasman region FMG Rural Excellence Award.
-He is a former National Meat and Fibre Chairman of Federated Farmers and was a director of CRT Society for 15 years.
-Murray is experienced in corporate governance and is currently Chairman of Alliance Group and a director of Ballance Agri-Nutrients.
+He is a former National Meat and Fibre Chairman of Federated Farmers and is a past director of CRT Society and Ballance Agri-Nutrients.
+Murray is experienced in corporate governance and is currently chairman of Alliance Group and Taumata Plantations.